 Here is where you upload your game to PlaytestCloud.
 You can test all mobile games, including native iOS and Android games but also games that run in a mobile web browser.

-If you're uploading a native iOS game you will need to have it in an IPA file format.
-For Android games we can process both APK and AAB files.
-Have your files stored locally on your computer, then click on the text Select file from computer and choose your game's IPA/APK/AAB file.
+For Android, we can process both APK and AAB files.
+Have your files stored locally on your computer, then click on the text Select file from computer and choose your game's APK/AAB file.
+You can also share a link to the game on Google Play.

-Once it's uploaded, click on Submit.
-If you are testing a game that runs in a mobile web browser, all you need to do is paste a link in open field and click Submit.
+In case you’re testing a game that runs in a mobile web browser, all you need to do is paste a link in the open field.

 Configure your playtest